sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-events/events.md

 |entity      |      |
 -------------|------
-description  | [Entity attributes][2] from the originating entity (agent or proxy).
-If you use the [events API][35] to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published. type         | Map required     | true example      | {{< language-toggle >}}
+description  | [Entity attributes][2] from the originating entity (agent or proxy).<br><br>If you use the [events API][35] to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published. type         | Map required     | true example      | {{< language-toggle >}}